sebnitu/vrembem/packages/popover/README.md

 ### `popover.show(popover)`

-Used to open a specific popover.
+Used to show a specific popover.

 **Parameters**